danakim1004au-prog/msp-servicedesk-toolkit/README.md

 - **Honest checks.** The Essential Eight sweep marks tenant-level strategies as ManualCheck rather than pretending a registry read settles MFA or backups.
+- **Work leaves a record.** The run-up report is structured so it can seed an asset register — one build, one onboarding row, no re-keying.

 ## Testing